CCRI-Cyberknights/stemday_2025_takehome/challenges/11_HiddenFlag/junk/ref/readme.txt

+RBGZ-6210-SCAU
+Review each file carefully.
+Review each file carefully.
 This folder contains assorted documentation.
 This folder contains assorted documentation.
-VKJY-4079-UWMU
+This folder contains assorted documentation.
 Welcome to the reference directory.
-This folder contains assorted documentation.
+Welcome to the reference directory.